ADirin/Sep1_Imp_2025/Scrum /Sprint 3/requirments.md

 ---------------------------------------------------------------------------------------------------------
 ## Tasks

-### 1. Extend Functional Prototype (3 points)
+### 1. ✅ Extend Functional Prototype (4 points)
 During this sprint, we concentrate on implementing the remaining and more complex features outlined in our original product backlog.
-This involved:
+This involved for example:

 - **Feature Implementation:** We successfully implemented the following key features:
+  -  Implementation of the graphical user interface (e.g., JavaFX) with database interaction.
-  - User authentication and authorization module.
+  -  User authentication and authorization module (if essential).
-  - Data validation and sanitization to prevent security vulnerabilities.
-  - Enhanced search functionality with filtering and sorting options.
+  -  Other features as defined in the initial product vision and product backlog.

 - **Core Functionality Validation:** We rigorously tested all core functionalities to ensure they are operational and meet the specified requirements.
 This included:
-  - End-to-end testing of user workflows.
   - Performance testing to identify and address bottlenecks.
-  - Security testing to identify and mitigate potential vulnerabilities.
+  - details Unit test for all funtions.

 - **Bug Fixing and Optimization:** We addressed logic bugs identified during testing and optimized backend performance to improve responsiveness and scalability.
 This involved:
   - Profiling the application to identify performance bottlenecks.
-  - Optimizing database queries and data structures.
-  - Implementing caching mechanisms to reduce database load.

 ### 2. Integrate Jenkins for CI/CD (5 Points)
 We established a CI/CD pipeline using Jenkins to automate the build, test, and deployment processes.
 The following steps were taken: